WHAT IS A COOKIE?

 Note: Data collected will only be stored if you maintain your consent for your data to be used.
 If consent is withdrawn (unsubscribing or emailing firstname.lastname@example.org to delete data or cease communications), all data regarding an individual will be deleted within one month.

 Who does Feridax disclose the information it collects to?

 Feridax will not directly share your information with outside companies for marketing purposes without your prior consent.
 Please be aware that if we are requested, by the police or any other regulatory or Government authority to provide your information and/or use your information, we are entitled to do so without requesting/obtaining your prior consent.

 We use third-party data processors to assist us in developing our website and to provide communication and marketing information.
-We also ensure that all our third-party processors are GDPR compliant with appropriate security and data handling systems in place.
+We also check that all our third-party processors are compliant and have appropriate security and data handling systems in place.

 Keeping in touch with you

 We want to keep you up to date with information about new ranges, special offers and competitions.
 If you decide you do not want us to contact you, you can simply click unsubscribe at the bottom of any email correspondence from us.
 Alternatively, you can request that we stop using your information and that we stop mailing information to you by emailing email@example.com, quoting “Unsubscribe”.
 You may continue to receive mailings which are already en route to you for a short period of time while your request is being dealt with.

 You have a right to access, request changes to and request erasure of the personal data that we hold on you.
 If you would like to see a copy please send an email to firstname.lastname@example.org, quoting “Security and Privacy Enquiry”.